Towards Interpretable Visual Decoding with Attention to Brain Representations: Methods: Model Training and Evaluation

 \subsection{Decoded Image Selection with Brain Encoding Model}

-During evaluation, we used a brain encoder \citep{adeli2023predicting, adeli2025transformer} trained on the same fMRI-image training dataset to identify the best decoded stimuli.
-As shown in Fig. \ref{fig:pipeline_encoding} (a), for each fMRI sample in the test set, we generated a set of candidate images with different random seeds.
-The brain encoder predicted vertex-wise fMRI activity for each candidate image, which was correlated with the measured fMRI response.
+Inspired by \cite{Kneeland2023}, we used a whole-brain encoder \citep{adeli2023predicting, adeli2025transformer, hwang2025silico} trained on the same fMRI-image training dataset to identify the best decoded stimuli during evaluation.
+As shown in Fig. \ref{fig:pipeline_encoding} (a), for each fMRI sample in the test set, the decoder generated a set of candidate images $X'_0,\cdot,X'_n$ with $n$ different random seeds.
+The brain encoder predicted vertex-wise fMRI activity $B'_0,\cdots,B'_n$ for the candidate images, which was correlated with the ground-truth fMRI measurements.
 The candidate image with the highest Pearson correlation was selected as the final decoded image for further evaluation.
 An ablation study assessing the impact of the brain encoder to decoding performance is reported in Appendix \ref{ablation_brain_encoder}.